MelikaSepidband/Help/README.md

 # Help
 An organization named Help wants to help Countries that need it most.
 In Country dataset there are countires' situations.
-In this programm we use Kmeans Clustering for finding out which countries need more help and suggest them to Help.
+In this program we use K-means Clustering for finding out which countries need more help and suggest them to Help.

 About the Dataset:
 • country: Name of the country